CorporateRewards/docs-redstone/source/includes/api/order_actions.md

 # Order actions

-Once you have list of relevant orders to work on, you can perform a limit number of actions on these orders to progress these orders along the order management lifecycle.
+Once you have a list of relevant orders to work on, you can perform a limited number of actions on these orders to progress these orders along the order management lifecycle.
 The order status transitions are governed by a state machine – this state machine will only allow orders to transition between states that valid starting and ending states for a given action.
 For instance a 'pending' order may transition to 'processing' but not to 'dispatched'.

-Any attempt to update an order using an invalid state transistion will be met with a 422 (unprocessable entity and a textual description of the error)
+Any attempt to update an order using an invalid state transition will be met with a 422 (unprocessable entity) and a textual description of the error.

 In principle the vast majority of actions a supplier will be performing are:

 ## accept

-This action requires an order ID (in this case 123) with a current status of 'pending' resulting in the order having a new status of
+This action requires the ID of an order with a current status of 'pending', and results in the order having a new status of 'processing'
-'processing'

 > Request